 Make online payment

 LATE PAYMENT WARNING when using a Bank Payment Service like "Bill Pay" - You should be aware that bank payments via a paper check electronically drawn from your bank account (e.g. savings, checking) and mailed to the Tax Collector's office must meet the same postmark requirements mentioned above.
 The date on the paper check is meaningless.
 Furthermore, you should know that we receive many envelopes from banks with "bill pay" checks without a valid USPS postmark.
-Any payment received after October 1, 2020 without a postmark will be considered late.
+Any payment received after August 1, 2023 without a postmark will be considered late.
 Finally, most banks require that you schedule your payment 5 business days before their "deliver by" date.
-Using October 1, 2020 as the due date, means a bank expects you to schedule payment on or before September 25th.
-Waiting until September 25th to use a "bill pay" service is a dangerous practice and a potentially expensive late payment and interest experience for the taxpayer.
+Using August 1, 2023 as the due date, means a bank expects you to schedule payment on or before July 25th.
+Waiting until July 25th or later to use a "bill pay" service is a dangerous practice and a potentially expensive late payment and interest experience for the taxpayer.